osmosis-labs/isotonic/contracts/lendex-market/README.md

 # Market contract

 The Market contract is the entry point for all lending and borrowing for one base asset.
-It fulfills role of Lending Pool (check Lendex protocol's documentation for details).

 ## Instantiate